logo

 What Are the Most Common V-Code Mistakes?

-• Incorrect combinations.
-Don’t stack mutually exclusive codes like polarized and photochromic.
+• Incompatible combinations: Don’t stack mutually exclusive features.

 V-codes make it easier to capture every dollar.
 When your team codes lenses, coatings, and upgrades consistently, your billing becomes more accurate—and your optical revenue grows.